Alexis (Lexi) Eusterbrock, DPT, OCS, COMT - Physical Therapist

 Professional Affiliations

-- American Physical Therapy Association Orthopedic Section (2008-present)
+- American Physical Therapy Association Orthopedic and Pelvic Health Section Member

 Publications